ISI-apex/sd-flex-char-scripts/README.md

 As its name implies, the script `characterize-sockets-multiapp-numactl.sh` wraps `run-multiapp-numactl.sh` and runs an application with different socket counts (and is thus topology-aware).
 The total number of threads in each execution is equal to the total number of available CPUs for the requested socket count.
-Suggested options include `-p` (using only physical CPUs, no HyperThreads), `-u` (unified execution, i.e., strong scaling instead of weak scaling), and `-w` (perform a warmup execution by running in all sockets first before starting the characterization).
+Suggested options include `-p` (using only physical CPUs, no HyperThreads) and `-w` (perform a warmup execution by running in all sockets first before starting the characterization).
+The `-m` option supports running multiple application instances (i.e., weak scaling instead of strong scaling).
 By default, the script only uses socket counts that are divisors of the total number of available sockets.
 For example, if the system has 4 sockets, the following would characterize socket counts 1, 2, and 4:

-    ./characterize-sockets-multiapp-numactl.sh -a apps/npb-omp-ep.D.x.sh -p -u -w
+    ./characterize-sockets-multiapp-numactl.sh -a apps/npb-omp-ep.D.x.sh -p -w

 To instead specify the socket counts yourself, add a `-s` parameter for each desired socket count.
 For example, to characterize socket counts 1, 2, 3, and 4:

-    ./characterize-sockets-multiapp-numactl.sh -a apps/npb-omp-ep.D.x.sh -p -u -w $(for s in {1..4}; do printf " -s %d " $s; done)
+    ./characterize-sockets-multiapp-numactl.sh -a apps/npb-omp-ep.D.x.sh -p -w $(for s in {1..4}; do printf " -s %d " $s; done)

 Log files are stored in directories of the form `sockets_N` where `N` is the socket count.